Waco siege: Background

 On November 3, 1987, Howell and seven armed companions tried to get into the Mount Carmel chapel, intending to photograph the body in the casket as incriminating evidence.
 Roden was informed of the interlopers and opened fire.
 The Sheriff's Department responded about 20 minutes into the gunfight, during which Roden had been wounded.
 Sheriff Harwell got Howell on the phone and told him to stop shooting and surrender.
 Howell and his companions, dubbed the "Rodenville Eight" by the media, were tried for attempted murder on April 12, 1988.
 Seven were acquitted, and the jury hung on Howell's verdict.
 The county prosecutors did not press the case further.

 Even with all the effort to bring the casket to court, the standing judge refused to use it as evidence for the case.
 Judge Herman Fitts ruled that the courtroom is no place for a casket when defense attorney Gary Coker requested it be used as evidence for the case.
 Eight men, including six of the defendants, were forced to carry the casket away from the courthouse and down the street to a van awaiting the body.
 In response to questions about the body, Roden admitted to attempting to resurrect Hughes on three occasions.

 While waiting for the trial, Roden was put in jail under contempt of court charges because of his use of foul language in some court pleadings.
 He threatened the Texas court with sexually transmitted diseases if the court ruled in Howell's favor.
 Alongside these charges, Roden was jailed for six months for legal motions he filed with explicit language.
 Roden faced 90 days in jail for living on the property after being ordered to neither live on the property nor call himself the leader of the religious group in a 1979 case.
 Soon after the trial, several of Howell's followers moved from their headquarters in Palestine, Texas, back to Mount Carmel.
 In mid-1989, Roden used an axe to kill a Davidian named Wayman Dale Adair, who visited him to discuss Adair's alleged vision of being God's chosen messiah.
 He was found guilty under an insanity defense and was committed to a mental hospital.
-Shortly after Roden's commitment, Howell raised money to pay off all the back taxes on Mount Carmel owed by Roden and took legal control of the property.
+Shortly after Roden's commitment, Howell raised money to pay off all the taxes back on Mount Carmel owed by Roden and took legal control of the property.
 After these legal proceedings, it was noted in a 90-minute interview by the Davidians' attorney Douglas Wayne Martin that the religious group had been back and forth to court since 1955.